Senthuran100/oauth2.0/Readme.md

 4. The Authorization server redirects back to the Client with either an Authorization Code or Access Token, depending on the grant type, as it will be explained in the next section.
 A Refresh Token may also be returned.
 5. With the Access Token, the Client requests access to the resource from the Resource server.

+### Grant Types in OAuth 2.0

+In OAuth 2.0, grants are the set of steps a Client has to perform to get resource access authorization.